vinod1209op/Reddit_Bot/docs/ethics_limitations.md

 # Ethics & Limitations

 ## Ethical Guardrails
-- No medical or dosing advice; no encouragement of illegal activity.
+- No medical or dosing advice; no microdosing protocols or schedules; no encouragement of illegal activity.
 - No links, product or brand promotion.
 - Human approval required before posting; posting disabled by default.
 - Low volume by design (approval cap, limited scans); respect subreddit rules and Reddit’s Responsible Builder Policy.